crs4/DigitalPathologyPlatform/rois_annotations.md

 - **continue** the review with the blue "Continue slide review" button, if the review has been already initiated;
 - **reopen** an already completed review with the yellow "Reopen review" button.

-<span style="color:red">❗</span> The Reopen operation is available **only if** any Clinical Annotation Step for that slide has been started yet by a Second Reviewer.
+<span style="color:red">❗</span> The Reopen operation is available **only if** any Clinical Annotation Step for that slide has been started yet by a Clinical Reviewer.

 In case of slides classified as "bad quality", the ROIs review can not be reopened and it is marked with the grey disabled "Slide review completed" button.